From looking back on our storied past, we’ve set a plan in motion for an even more promising future.

 2. Majority Independent.
 The Board of the Corporation will have a majority of independent directors who meet the independence requirements set forth in the Listed Company Manual of the NYSE (“Independent Directors”).

 3. Board Meetings.
 The Board shall meet at regular intervals not less than 4 times per year.
 At regular intervals some portion of the meetings will be held only by non-management directors without management representatives or employee Board members present.
 At least once each year some portion of the Board meeting will include only the Independent Directors.
-The Board will appoint a Lead Director to preside at the meetings of non-management and Independent Directors, and to carry out such other responsibilities as the Board may from time to time designate: including, but not limited to review of the Board agendas, leading the annual performance reviews of the CEO and the Board, serving as a liaison between the Chairman and CEO and the independent directors, and chairing meetings of the Board in the chairman’s absence.
+The Board will appoint a Lead Independent Director to preside at the meetings of non-management and Independent Directors, and to carry out such other responsibilities as the Board may from time to time designate: including, but not limited to review of the Board agendas, leading the annual performance reviews of the CEO and the Board, serving as a liaison between the Chairman and CEO and the independent directors, and chairing meetings of the Board in the chairman’s absence.

 4. Board Committees.
 The Board shall have at least three committees.
 The committees shall include the Nominating/Corporate Governance Committee, the Human Resources Committee and the Audit Committee.
 These committees will be composed only of Independent Directors who meet the requirements of the NYSE and/or applicable law for that committee and have a publicly available written charter reflecting the duties and responsibilities of the committees.
-The charters must reflect the committees’ purpose, the committees’ duties and responsibilities, require an annual review of the committee by the Board, provide for access as required to expert advisors and contain other provisions mandated by the NYSE or the law, including as to the number of public company boards and/or audit committees on which directors may serve.
+The charters must reflect the committees’ purpose, duties and responsibilities, including oversight of specific risk areas, require an annual review of the committee by the Board, provide for access as required to expert advisors and contain other provisions mandated by the NYSE or the law, including as to the number of public company boards and/or audit committees on which directors may serve.
 The Board has also determined that a Finance Committee is appropriate.
 The Finance Committee will also have a written charter that reflects its duties and responsibilities.
 The Board may constitute other committees of the Board that it determines are appropriate.
 The chairs of committees will be elected by the Board.

 6. Director Compensation.
 Directors’ compensation shall be specified in writing.
 Compensation elements may include fixed retainer paid in cash and/or restricted stock, incentive retainer paid in cash and/or restricted stock, stock options, pay for attendance or otherwise being present at meetings of the Board, its Committees or meetings of shareholders and deferred compensation.
 The Corporation may also provide for stock ownership guidelines.
 Such compensation is intended to provide remuneration and incentives to the Board and its Committees to encourage the achievement of the operating objectives and strategic vision of the Corporation.